-In order to cover the period before and after the upsurge of violence, data on perceived vulnerability come from two sources: the National Survey of Security (ENSI), and the National Survey of Victimization and Perception on Public Security (ENVIPE).
-Both are cross-sectional household surveys with a multistage, area-probability, city-stratified cluster sample design which are representative at the national and state levels.(25) (26) ENSI was conducted in 2005, 2009, and 2010.
-ENVIPE has been conducted each year since 2011.
-We use data on perceived vulnerability, or fear to crime, from ENSI 2005 (N=66,000 households), and from ENVIPE 2017 (N= 102,000 households).
-The exact question used, and available in both surveys, is ‘In terms of crime, how do you consider living in your state is?’
+Although the War on Drugs officially ended in 2012, the Mexican government followed the same repressive strategy until 2018, and drug-related violence has been on the rise since 2006.
+Thus in order to cover the period before and after the upsurge of violence, data on perceived vulnerability to crime come from two sources: The National Survey of Security (ENSI), and the National Survey of Victimization and Perception on Public Security (ENVIPE).
+Both are cross-sectional household surveys with a multistage, area-probability, city-stratified cluster sample design which are representative at the national and state levels.(25, 26) ENSI was conducted in 2005, 2009, and 2010, and ENVIPE . each year since 2011.
+We use data on fear of / perceived vulnerability to crime from ENSI 2005 (N=66,000 households), and from ENVIPE 2017 (N= 102,000 households).
+The exact question used in both surveys is: ‘In terms of crime, how do you consider living in your state is?’
 The response options were: ‘vulnerable’, and ‘safe’.

 Methods.
 We computed annual age-standardized homicide rates (ICD-10 codes X85-Y09) per 100,000 population for women between ages 15 and 65 for the years 2002 to 2007, and 2011 to 2016 using the 2005 national female population as standard.
-In addition, we calculated the proportion of the population vulnerable of becoming a victim in 2005 and in 2017.
+In addition, we calculated the proportion of the female population feeling vulnerable to crime in 2005 and in 2017 for each Mexican state.

 Study Preliminary results

-Exhibit 1 shows the change in age-standardized homicide rates (x-axis) between 2002-07 and 2011-16 for females, and the change in the vulnerability of becoming a victim between 2005 and 2017 by region (North, Central, and South), and state.
+Exhibit 1 shows the change in age-standardized homicide rates (x-axis) between 2002-07 and 2011-16 for women, and the change in perceived vulnerability to crime between 2005 and 2017 by state, clustering the latter by region (North, Central, and South).

-Homicide rates increased in every Mexican state from 2002-07 to 2011-16.
-The largest increases occurred in the northern state of Chihuahua, bordering with Texas, USA, Guerrero in the South, and Colima in the central region.
-Over five more women were victims of homicides compared to the previous decade in these states.
-Paralleling the rise in homicide mortality, the proportion of population vulnerable of becoming a victim increased in 87.5% of the states.
-The largest increased happened in Colima, where 54.3% more (women?) declared to feel unsafe in 2017 compared to 2005.
-Apart from Colima, in other six states (Zacatecas, Veracruz, San Luis Potosí, Nayarit, Guanajuato and Tamaulipas) the increase in the proportion of the population feeling vulnerable was over 30%.
-In four states, the proportion of (female?) vulnerable population decreased despite rising female homicides: Yucatán in the South -which is still the safest state in the country, Mexico City in the Center, and Sinaloa and Baja California in the North.
+In 2002-07, the average state-level homicide rate for women was 1.6 deaths per 100,000 females; in 2011-16, it had more than doubled, reaching 3.5 murdered women.
+This results from growing homicide rates in eachstate between those two periods.
+The largest increases occurred in the northern state of Chihuahua, bordering with Texas, Guerrero in the South, and Colima in the central region.
+At least five more women were victims of homicides compared to the previous decade in these states.
+Paralleling the rise in homicide mortality, the proportion of femalesfearing becoming a victim went up in 28 out of the 32 Mexican states, or 87.5% of the total.
+The largest increment happened in Colima –the least populated state, with only about 700,000 people in 2015, where 54.4% more women declared to feel unsafe in 2017 compared to 2005.
+Apart from Colima, in other six states (Zacatecas, Veracruz, San Luis Potosí, Nayarit, Guanajuato and Tamaulipas) the proportion of females feeling vulnerable to crime grew by more than 30%.
+In contrast, the four states where thatx proportion fell -between 2.3 and 6.8 percent, despite homicide rates rising between 0.1 and 2.9 extra women murdered per 100,000 females were: Yucatán in the South, Mexico City in the Center, and Sinaloa and Baja California in the North.
+The former though is still the safest state for women, with less than one death per 100,000 females; and Mexico City’s rate fell below the country’s average, while it used to be above it.
+Sinaloa borders Chihuahua, where female homicide rates increased the most, so women in the former state may feel relatively safe.
+The case of Baja California might be trickier to explain.